Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Introduction

-In this situation we have the following hierarchies of scales: $\Gamma_t\lesssim M_{t,\bar t}-m_t = \Gamma \ll (m_t \Gamma)^{1/2}\ll m_t\ll Q$, where $M_{t}$ and $M_{\bar t}$ are the top and antitop hemisphere invariant masses (defined with respect to the plane perpenticular to the thrust axis) and $(m_t \Gamma)^{1/2}$ is the typical $b$-jet invariant mass.
+In this situation we have the following hierarchies of scales: $\Gamma_t\lesssim M_{t,\bar t}-m_t = \Gamma \ll (m_t \Gamma)^{1/2}\ll m_t\ll Q$, where $M_{t}$ and $M_{\bar t}$ are the top and antitop hemisphere invariant masses (defined with respect to the plane perpenticular to the thrust axis and including the lepton momenta for the top hemisphere) and $(m_t \Gamma)^{1/2}$ is the typical $b$-jet invariant mass.
 There are four distinct QCD radiation modes that are separated kinematically and can be mutually factorized: (i) collinear-soft QCD radiation associated to the boosted top (which is soft in the top rest frame\footnote{We refer to frames where the off-shell resonant top quark is very slowly moving.} and called "top-ultra-collinear"), (ii) collinear-soft QCD radiation associated to the $\bar t$ (which is soft in the antitop rest frame and called "antitop-ultra-collinear"), (iii) large-angle soft radiation (in the $e^+e^-$ c.m.\ frame) that is sensitive to definition of the top and antitop jet hemisphere boundaries and (iv) hard-collinear radiation associated to the $b$-jet production within the top quark hemisphere.
+A graphical illustration of these modes is provided in Fig.~\ref{fig:topdecay_modes}.
 By definition, the hard-collinear $b$-jet radiation, the top-ultra-collinear radiation and the large-angle soft radiation within the top hemisphere all contribute to the $b$-jet momentum.
 The restriction that the $b$-jet has small invariant mass implies that the factorization is derived from the phase space region where the $W$-boson and the $b$-jet are produced back-to-back in frames where the top quark is slowly moving, which is the kinematics of the tree-level top quark decay.
 For example, for the $b$-jet lepton invariant mass $M_{j_b\ell}$ this refers to the endpoint regions where $M_{j_b\ell}$ is either small or large and which are sensitive to the masses of the $b$-jet and the top quark.

 The resulting factorization formula for the multi-differential cross section